quantumarmadillo/quantumarmadillo/VOCABULARY.md

 - MONICA = Wife
 - ALCIDES = Son
 - KATHERINE = Daughter
-- TEAM = King and 3 generals
+- THIS UNIVERSE = A pearl that has already been eaten
 - HOME = Outside of this universe